LIVING ABROAD GUIDE SECTIONS:

 Western Union charges a fee of about 15% of the amount you are sending, so consider how frequently you’d like to send money.
 However, every time you send money, you earn points that you can use toward discounting the 15% fee.

-Important Details on the Dollar Blue
+Important Details on the Dollar Exchange Rates (Argentina)

 • Background: The Argentine government has imposed restrictions on buying foreign currency.
 Argentines have historically kept their savings in U.S. dollars, which is more stable than the Argentine peso, so lately Argentines have wanted to buy U.S. dollars but not been able to do so.
-As a result, the demand for U.S. dollars is extremely high, while the supply is very low.
+As a result, the demand for U.S. dollars is very high, while the supply is very low.
 A parallel currency exchange market has emerged in order to address this difference in supply and demand.

 Identification

-You do not need to have your passport with you when in Buenos Aires or Montevideo, so you should leave it in a safe place in your home.
+You do not need to have your passport with you in your day-to-day activities in Buenos Aires or Montevideo, so you should leave it in a safe place in your home.
 You can keep your driver’s license, your student ID card (for possible museum and activity discounts), and a photocopy of your passport with you to use in case you need identification.
 It is also a good idea to memorize your passport number because you will need to know it when signing credit card receipts or completing other documents.
 Do note that you should remember to take your passport with you when traveling outside of Buenos Aires or Montevideo on buses or planes.

 Communication